-A vibrant and eagerly anticipated event on Hampshire’s cultural calendar, Winchester Chamber Music Festival features the acclaimed London Bridge Trio and guest artists.
-The LBT cellist, Kate Gould, is the Festival’s Artistic Director.
+A vibrant and eagerly anticipated event on Hampshire’s cultural calendar, Winchester Chamber Music Festival is brought to you by the renowned cellist, Kate Gould as Artistic Director, alongside her international chamber music colleagues.
 Since its foundation in 2007 the Festival has grown and become more ambitious in its programming whilst staying true to bringing top quality chamber music to as wide an audience as possible.

 A thank you message from Artistic Director, Kate Gould

 I have been slowly, happily floating back down to Earth this week after the most buzzing and varied Festival yet.
 The concerts were so exciting and joyful with incredible performers sharing the stage.
 But it is you, the audience, whom I would like to thank here for your contagious enthusiasm!
 All of the musicians noticed what a great audience this Festival has.
 I am absolutely thrilled that numbers have recovered since Covid and that so many newcomers have also appeared on the scene.
 Since moving to Winchester I have become obsessed with spreading the word and encouraging new friends to come along, so I hope this is just the beginning and our 18th Festival next year will continue to grow!

 I was very pleased to be involved personally in the creative workshops at Western Primary and the Family Concert at the Nutshell.
 The Year 5 song compositions performed at the Schools’ Performance were deeply inspiring and the family concert was great fun with lots of participation (I’ll never forget my sister as Wanda Ringbow!).
 Our other popular outreach events within the Winchester community were also very well received which means a great deal to all of us involved in putting on the Festival.